EmptyAudio/horse.ponecraft/README.md

   * ```gradlew eclipse```
 * Put all the prerequisite mods into ```eclipse/mods```
 * Open up Eclipse and set ```eclipse``` as your workspace

-To actually get a test world to work:
-* Run the game
-* Close Minecraft
-* Edit eclipse/ForgeEssentials/main.cfg
-  * Change line 50 to ```B:WorldBorder=false```.
-There's a bug in the ForgeEssentials WorldBorder module that causes a crash soon after joining a server.

-After that everything should work fine.
-If it doesn't, open up an issue and include any crash logs.